tasmota/docs/docs/Zigbee.md

 16:29:17.860 RSL: SENSOR = {"ZbReceived":{"0x7120":{"Device":"0x7120","Name":"SHP15","ActivePower":0,"Endpoint":1,"LinkQuality":229}}}
 ```

-When you directly turn on or off the plug with its button, it also spontaneously report the changes:
+When you directly turn on or off the plug with its button, it also spontaneously reports the changes:

 ``` json
 16:29:45.660 RSL: SENSOR = {"ZbReceived":{"0x7120":{"Device":"0x7120","Name":"SHP15","Power":0,"Endpoint":1,"LinkQuality":218}}}